coderms1/agentz/README.md

-# 🧠 Multi-Agent AI Hub by sim
+# 🧠 Multi-Agent AI Hub by MS1

 👋 Welcome to the Multi-Agent AI Hub — a modular project housing a growing collection of custom-built AI agents designed for a wide variety of tasks.
 Each agent is developed using different tools, frameworks, and technologies to explore various approaches to automation, data analysis, and interaction.